sivalabs-bookstore/bookstore/README.md

 * Get order by order_number

 Event Handlers:
-* ORDER_SHIPPING event handler: Update order status to SHIPPING
 * ORDER_DELIVERED event handler: Update order status to DELIVERED
+* ORDER_CANCELLED event handler: Update order status to CANCELLED
 * ORDER_ERROR event handler: Update order status to ERROR

 For more info see [Order Service Docs](order-service.md)

-#### 4. payment-service
-This services exposes API to validate payment info (credit card number, cvv, expiry month/year)

-For more info see [Payment Service Docs](payment-service.md)

-#### 5. delivery-service
+#### 6. delivery-service
 This service manages order delivery process.

 Event Handlers:
-* ORDER_CREATED event handler: Starts processing order shipment and publish ORDER_SHIPPING event
+* ORDER_CREATED event handler: save order with status READY_TO_SHIP

 Jobs:
 * OrderDeliveryJob:
-  * Process orders with status=SHIPPING, deliver the order and publish ORDER_DELIVERED event.
+  * Process orders with status=READY_TO_SHIP, deliver the order and publish ORDER_DELIVERED event.
   * In case of any failures publish ORDER_ERROR event.

 For more info see [Delivery Service Docs](delivery-service.md)

-#### 6. notification-service
+#### 7. notification-service
 This service send email notifications on various order events.

 Event Handlers:
 * ORDER_CREATED event handler: Send order received email notification
-* ORDER_SHIPPING event handler: Send order shipping started email notification
+* ORDER_CANCELLED event handler: Send order cancelled email notification
 * ORDER_DELIVERED event handler: Send order delivered email notification
 * ORDER_ERROR event handler: Send order can't be fulfilled email notification

 For more info see [Notification Service Docs](notification-service.md)

-#### 7. API Gateway
-Instead of exposing individual APIs directly, the API Gateway will serve as a facade to all the REST APIs.

 ## How to contribute?
 * Run the application and let us know if you face any issue
+* Review the code and add your review comments
 * Contribute implementation of a service in your favourite language/framework